-When you phone your local GP practice you will normally speak to a receptionist.
+When you phone your local general practice team you will normally speak to a receptionist.
 They can provide basic information on services, test results and can direct you to the right person, depending on your health issue or query.

 When making an appointment, they will need to know:

 - your date of birth

 This is to ensure they know they are talking to the right person.
 This also ensures that if they need to call you back for any reason, they have got the information they need to do that.

 Receptionists need to have an outline of the reason you are calling.
 This means you might need to share some of your own health information.